The armature windings in alternators are different from those used in d.c. machines.

 In Fig. given below is shown a concentric winding for 3-phase alternator.
 It has one coil per pair of poles per phase.

-It would be noted that the polar group of each phase is 360° (electrical) apart in this type of winding
+It would be noted that the polar group of each phase is 360ยฐ (electrical) apart in this type of winding

-1. It is necessary to use two different shapes of coils to avoid fouling of end connections.
+- It is necessary to use two different shapes of coils to avoid fouling of end connections.

-2. Since polar groups of each phase are 360 electrical degrees apart, all such groups
+- Since polar groups of each phase are 360 electrical degrees apart, all such groups

-3. The disadvantage is that short-pitched coils cannot be used.
+are connected in the same direction. - The disadvantage is that short-pitched coils cannot be used.

 Another type is aconcentric winding with two coils per group per pole.